A house in New Orlean’s Ninth Ward

 “Attention Must Be Paid”

-As Arthur Miller writes in Death of a Salesman, "Attention must be paid!"
-That’s what we’re asking the world to do as we document our anguish, expose our nation’s shame and process it all through our art.
+As Arthur Miller writes in Death of a Salesman, “Attention must be paid!”
+That’s what we’re asking the world to do as New Orleans artists document their anguish, expose our nation’s shame and process it all through their art.

 So as long as there are saxophone players outside Café Du Monde, jug bands in front of the A&P, jazz clubs on Frenchman and paintings hanging on the fence behind the St. Louis Cathedral, there is hope for us yet.